basicallydan/node-maintainer-talk/Notes.md

 This is pretty cool: not only will `npm version` update the version code in `package.json`, it'll also create a new git commit for the version, and a new git tag at that commit that looks like `v1.3.2`, a common convention for version tags on GitHub.

 `npm version` takes an option to specify what type of a version bump this is: Major, meaning a change which alters existing APIs in some way; Minor, meaning an addition or change which does not modify existing APIs; and patch, usually meaning a bug fix, or some refactoring which does not affect behaviour.
-For example, if you've added some new config options you might use `npm version minor` - but if you change the `generateCheese` function to be called `curdleSomeCheese`, then it's a major change because it changes an existing API.
+For example, if you've added some new config options you might use `npm version minor` - but if you change the `generateLNUGTalk` function to be called `writeBrilliantLNUGTalk`, then it's a major change because it changes an existing API.

 Since `npm version` creates a git commit, then you can specify a commit message.
 Just like with `git commit`, you can do this with the `-m` flag.